Litter Removal Laws (and litter abatement orders)

 When he inherited the land, the King said that profits would be used to help communities and sustainability.
 Yet so far has refused to pay to clean the waste up.
 Lawyers are now trying to give the land back to the council.
 So yes, you, the taxpayer would be responsible for clearing it up.

-Due to feudal laws, the Duchy of Lancaster does have to do like anyone else.
+Due to feudal laws, the Duchy of Lancaster does have to follow the same laws.

 But again considering King Charles stated that private profits (no inheritance or corporation tax is paid) would be used to help communities, a quick cheque could solve everything for local people, the environment and wildlife (which the king says he is so passionate about).